 Itinerary

-Day 1 – Arrival to Glengarriff
+Day 1 – Travel to Glengarriff

 Travel to Glengarriff situated on beautiful Bantry Bay.
-“Glengarriff” means the “rugged glen”, and is now a wooded and attractive valley.
+Glengarriff means the “rugged glen” and is now a wooded and attractive valley.
 You may wish to visit Garinish Island, a planted sub-tropical garden about 10 minutes off the coast by ferry, famous for its Italian Garden and ancient sun temple.

-Overnight accommodation in Glengarriff village.
+Overnight in Glengarriff.

 Day 2 – Glengarriff to Adrigole